 …

 The MLD Capabilities And Operations Present subfield is set to 1 if the MLD Capabilities And Operations subfield is present in the Common Info field.
 Otherwise, the MLD Capabilities And Operations Present subfield is set to 0.
-The MLD Capabilities And Operations Present subfield is set to 1 when the Basic Multi-Link element is carried in Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames.
+The MLD Capabilities And Operations Present subfield is set to 1 when the Basic Multi-Link element is carried in Beacon, Probe Response, (Re)Association Request, (#23008)(Re)Association Response and Link Reconfiguration Response frames.

 9.4.2.321.2.3 Common Info field of the Basic Multi-Link element